-Handshake is the online career management system for students of the University of South Florida.
-In addition to being the place where you can search and apply for internships, Co-op, part-time, and full-time jobs, you can also use Handshake to:
+Handshake is the online career management system for students at the University of South Florida.
+In addition to being the place where you can search and apply for internships, co-ops, and both part-time and full-time jobs, you can also use Handshake to:

 - Upload a resume and complete your online career profile

 - Allow your online career profile and resume to be viewable by employers

 - Keep track of your appointments with Career Services in one location